owena-b/pubmedia-board-diversity/README.md

 Assumes board members put the same identity they would answer on the Census ...
 Limited to city/state of license, not true coverage area ...
 Excludes stations operated by other entities, but only includes licensees w/ their own boards

-## License & Credits
+## Credit

-**Credit:**
+Thanks to:
-[JeffPaine on GitHub](https://gist.github.com/JeffPaine/3083347) for a simple Python dictionary that translates state postal abbreviations into their full common names.
+* [JeffPaine on GitHub](https://gist.github.com/JeffPaine/3083347) for a simple Python dictionary that translates state postal abbreviations into their full common names.
+* [News Nerdery](https://newsnerdery.org/) community members and AU data journalism professor Aarushi Sahejpal for sharing resources and knowledge.
 This work attempts, as best it can, to adhere to the best practices of data journalism.
 We took inspiration from NPR Visuals' [best practices](https://github.com/nprapps/bestpractices) and The Baltimore Banner's README files, such as [this one](https://github.com/The-Baltimore-Banner/youth-gun-violence) on 2023 youth gun violence.